Startup Lesson Learned: Get Out Now!

-Developing your own product isn't just a job, it's a passion.
+Developing your own product isn't just a job.
+It's a passion.
 And you want to do it right.
 You're afraid to get bad press, negative feedback from your users, or even worse, your friends and family.
 They are backing you, so you have to deliver great things from the very beginning, right?

 Or you are not located in Silicon Valley, so you have to prove not only your idea but the fact that you're able to build it in the real world, not only on PowerPoint.

-In the end it took us two years from the first brainstormings to a finished (but still very buggy) version of our online platform.
+It took us two years from the first brainstormings to a finished (but still very buggy) version of our online platform.

-(We built an app, a website and a backend system with full synchronization and offline-support for the app, which was way too much work for a small team like us, but that's another story.)
+(We built an app, a website, and a back-end system with full synchronization and offline support for the app, which was way too much work for a small team like us, but that's another story.)

 Nobody Cares About The Past